 - Move out from under an unaffordable or underwater house

 Every situation is different, and bankruptcy is not suitable for everyone.
 As experienced bankruptcy lawyers in Oregon, we at Michael D. O’Brien & Associates, P.C. can help you understand your options and develop a plan to help you reach your goals.
-Call us today or fill out our online form to schedule a free consultation.
+Call us today or fill out our online form to schedule a free case evaluation.

 Our Oregon Attorneys are here to help!